Liv AlUla Jayco: 2015

 The team opened its account at the Bay Classic Series where Gracie Elvin took victory in the second stage of the race.
-This was followed up by a double win in the Santos Womens Cup courtesy of Valentina Scandolara and Melissa Hoskins.
+This was followed up by a double win in the Santos Women's Cup courtesy of Valentina Scandolara and Melissa Hoskins.

 Former road race world championship silver medallist Rachel Neylan joined Orica–AIS at the end of March.

 Loes Gunnewijk would have to prematurely retire from racing early after sustaining a broken shoulder from the year before, Gunnewijk would return to Orica–AIS in 2016 as a trainee director sportif.

 In August 2015, it was announced that Johansson would leave the team at the end of the 2015 season and join on a two-year deal for the 2016 season.
 Melissa Hoskins would move away from Orica–AIS to concentrate her efforts on the track in the lead up to the 2016 Rio Olympics.
 Valentina Scandolara moved to Cylance looking to advance a more leadership role and hoping to secure an Olympic placement.